neslihansuzen/LScD-LEICESTER-SCIENTIFIC-DICTIONARY-CREATION/README.md

 **LScD_Creation** is an R code that processes the collection of texts and create the list of words from the collection.
 This script provides a detailed explanation of the code and includes information on the pre-processing steps were performed, and output files were created.

-The code is written for building LScD from LSC to be used by Neslihan Suzen for her PhD project, and it can be used for other corpuses for a wide verity of applications that includes pre-processing the collection of texts, creating DTM and producing a list of words from the collection of texts.
-The code can be also used to reproduce LScD.
+The code is written for building the LScD from the LSC to be used by Neslihan Suzen for her PhD project, and it can be used for other corpora for a wide verity of applications that include pre-processing the collection of texts, creating DTM and producing a list of words from the collection of texts.
+The code can be also used to reproduce the LScD.

 Use of the LSC is subject to acceptance of request of the link by email.
 To access the LSC for research purposes, please email to ns433@le.ac.uk.
 For more information, see https://doi.org/10.25392/leicester.data.9449639.v1.
 LScD and related files can be found in https://doi.org/10.25392/leicester.data.9746900.v1.